 The first part is called by Apple the Watch app – kind of confusingly, since what we normally understand as “app” is really both those parts taken together (they sometimes literally say that the watch app is a part of the watch app).
 I will often call it instead more explicitly “the app UI” or “the UI”.

-This part consists only of your app’s storyboards and the assets you put in the bundle with them to be used in the UI.
+This part handles the on-screen parts of your app, and it consists only of your app’s storyboards and the assets you put in the bundle with them to be used in the UI.
 It does not include any code files.
-This part is managed by the system at runtime and you only have limited access to it.
+The UI is managed by the system at runtime and you only have limited access to it.

 The second part is called the WatchKit extension.
 This includes all of your watchOS code, your view controllers and models, everything your app does.
-It does not include any storyboards or XIBs, and in fact cannot create any pieces of UI itself.
-Creating your view hierarchies and layouts entirely in code, as some people do in iOS apps, is completely out of the question.
-Your code cannot actually add or remove a single thing from the UI, it can only change properties of existing UI elements – the list of views present in the view hierarchy and how they are arranged has to be decided up front and defined on the storyboard, and is set in stone when the app launches.
+It does not include any storyboards or XIBs, and in fact cannot create any WatchKit UI elements itself.
+Building your view hierarchies in code, as some people do in iOS apps – by creating instances of UIViews inside view controllers and putting them together using layout anchors – is completely out of the question.
+Your code cannot actually add or remove a single thing from the UI, it can only change properties of existing UI elements – but the list of views present in the view hierarchy and how they are arranged has to be decided up front and defined on the storyboard, and is set in stone when the app launches.

 hidden properties of views or their exact positioning within groups (watch the “Layout and Animation Techniques for WatchKit” talk for some great examples), and you can even switch out whole screens inside container controllers.
 But it definitely limits the range of things that are possible at all.